Classic Nepal Tour – 10 Days

 • Travel Insurance (compulsory and we strongly advise you to take out to cover accident/repatriation helicopter/medical care)

-• Alternative / additional transportations (flights / vehicles), accommodation in case of bad weather, flood, landslide, heavy rain, strike, road blockade etc
+• Alternative / additional transportations (flights / vehicles), food and accommodation in case of bad weather, flood, landslide, heavy rain, strike, road blockade etc

-• Personal expenses such as mineral water, alcoholic drinks, telephone etc.
+• Personal expenses such as snacks, mineral water, alcoholic drinks, telephone etc.

 • Tips for tour staff or car/van/bus driver.